ShaikhMohammadRizwan/Student-Management-System/README.md

 # Student Management System

 Welcome to the **Student Management System** built using **Django**.
-This system allows you to easily manage students' data, including their student numbers, names, email addresses, GPA, and more.
-The system provides features for adding, updating, viewing, and deleting student records, with a user-friendly interface powered by **Bootstrap 5**.
+This system allows you to easily manage student data, including student numbers, names, email addresses, GPA, etc. The system provides features for adding, updating, viewing, and deleting student records, with a user-friendly interface powered by **Bootstrap 5**.

 ## Features